decafcode/nsql/README.md

 Synchronous N-API interface to SQLite.

-The version of SQLite that is currently bundled with this extension is 3.31.1.
+The version of SQLite currently bundled with this extension is 3.34.1.

 # Features